 Cambodia: since the first occurrence of the disease, 13 outbreaks have been reported in five different administrative divisions.
 All outbreaks have been reported as resolved.

-Hong Kong (SAR-PRC): since the first occurrence of the disease on May 2, 2019, three outbreaks have been notified.
+Hong Kong (SAR-PRC): since the first occurrence of the disease on May 2, 2019, four outbreaks have been notified.
 The virus was detected in tissue samples collected from pigs in the slaughterhouse, as part of the surveillance system in place.
-All the ASF events in the country have been resolved.
+The last outbreak notified on February 2021 is still ongoing.

 India: the country reported the first occurrence of the disease on May 21, 2020.
 The event was confirmed the 18 May, but the firsts outbreaks started on January 26, 2020.
 Eleven outbreaks are currently ongoing, all of them in the Northeast Region of the country (corner between China, Myanmar, Bhutan, and Bangladesh).

 Indonesia: the first occurrence of the disease was notified on December 17, 2019.
-In total, 521 outbreaks in backyard pig farms were reported in Sumatera Utara Province.
+In total, 1008 outbreaks in backyard pig farms were reported in ten different administrative divisions.
 The disease was detected following reports of an increase of pig deaths on early September.
 Official tests identified the presence of African swine fever on November 18.

 Korea (Dem.
 People’s Rep. of): notified the first occurrence of the disease in the country on May 30, 2019.
 No update has been submitted since then.